antononcube/RakuForPrediction-blog/Articles/Dont-use-FEN-to-chess-with-LLMs.md

 ```

-Well the LLM fix preserved the same wrong moves.
+Well, the LLM fix preserved the same wrong moves:

 ```raku